flipperdevices/flipperzero-firmware/color_guess/README.md

 The application will be compiled and copied onto your device.

 ## Licensing
-This code is open-source and may be used for whatever you want to do with it.
+This code is open-source under the conditions of GNU GENERAL PUBLIC LICENSE.

+## Credits
+Thanks to [Willy-JL](https://github.com/Willy-JL) for assisting in the fine-tuning of the app